kaesemeister/knockout-table/README.md

 ## Motivation

-I've searched the web for a whole day to find a datagrid implementation which fits my needs I had the following requirements
+I've searched the web for several days to find a datagrid implementation which fits my needs I had the following requirements

 - **good knockout integration**